Jonathannilsson90/Jonathannilsson90/README.md

 My goal is to bring joy and positivity to people's lives through technology.
 Experienced in various programming languages and eager to learn new tools.
 <br>
 <br>
 I cherish collaboration within the developer community and enjoy mentoring others.
-Work hard, Play hard philosophy guides my journey of exploration and innovation.
+The thrill of seeking a solutions is a philosophy that guides my journey of exploration and innovation.
 Let's connect and make the world a more enjoyable place, one coding adventure at a time! 🚀🎮🎵

 * 🌍  I'm based in Stockholm
 * 🧠  I'm learning TypeScript Backend, NextJS, Svelte